jon-soong-msft/azure-avatar-ai/README.md

 ## 🏗️ Architecture

-The application follows a microservices architecture deployed on Azure:
+The application follows a cloud-native, serverless architecture deployed on Azure that will scale with your usage:

 ![Architecture Diagram](architecture.png)